Company registered as EVAT by the Nuclear Safety Council (No. CSN / IEV / AUT-1 / ERX / V-0034/13).

 CT contrast medium

 As with X-rays, dense structures within the body, such as bones, are easy to image.
 However, soft tissues are more difficult to image.
 For this reason, contrast media have been developed that increase the visibility of tissues during X-ray or CT scans.
-Contain a set of substances that are safe for patients and make it possible to stop X-rays, so that organs will be seen in more detail in the test.
+Contain a set of substances that are safe for patients and allow the X-rays to be stopped, so that the organs will be seen in greater detail in the test.

 For example, to examine the circulatory system, an iodine-based intravenous contrast medium is injected into the bloodstream to illuminate the blood vessels.